RFPs Are Not a Sustainable Business Practice

 Agencies and other service providers, consider these points before responding to your next RFP:

-- Budget & Timing: Ask about budget and timing parameters during the first call.
+- Budget & Timing: Ask about budget and timing parameters during the first call or email exchange.
 This will save everyone a lot of time.
 Consider politely declining the opportunity if you can’t get clear answers.

-- Discussing Uncertainty: Be clear about how you address project uncertainties and that your estimates are just…estimates.
+- Discuss Uncertainty: Be clear about how you address project uncertainties and that your estimates are just…estimates.

-- Business Development: Consider supplementing RFP responses with other business development avenues.
-Diversifying income sources is key to a service agency’s long-term success.
+- Business Development: Finally—and perhaps most importantly—consider replacing or supplementing RFP responses with other business development avenues.
+Diversifying income sources is key to any service agency’s long-term success.

 Thinking about going down the RFP path?
 Consider the following:

-- QBS: Consider hiring vendors based on experience and qualifications instead of asking for extensive project and cost details up front.
+- QBS: Hire vendors based on experience and qualifications instead of asking for extensive project and cost details up front.

 - Budgeting: Be upfront about project financial parameters.
 If both parties clearly understand shared goals—and the budget available to meet those goals—you can figure out how best to address project challenges together.
 Remember, a feature is an output, not an outcome.